srlewein-usgs/telmon/README.md

 Integrate with location services to display a map where telemetry information may be viewed.

-Tests can be run by `python -m unittest` from the project directory.
+Tests can be run by `python3 -m unittest` from the project directory.